jdbohac/last.am/README.md

 This app was developed using Node.js, MongoDB, Express and Bulma.
 It took many hours of watching videos and reading documnetation for me to fully unsderestand the Bulma columns system but I believe I managed to make it work for my needs.
 The design of the page is responsive and should look decent on just about any device.
+Pagination was done with JS logic.
+It could definitely be a bit more robust and should maybe be done using queries but noentheless it functions as intended.

     For now everything is logged to a single database with no user authentication but I would like to implement this at a later date.
     I wouldn't feel comfortable adding this feature without the full ability to encrypt user information so as to not be responsible for user information being compromised.

-    I would also like to implement pagination or a 'load more' content feature so the app isn't having to load all items at once.

     Another feature I would like to implement is a database search feature so users wouldn't have to scroll through entries to find the one they are looking for.